 Malcolm X became the target of a number of assassination attempts, including the Feb.
 14, 1965, firebombing of his home where he lived with his family, Betty Shabazz and their four daughters.
 When Malcolm publicly disclosed the reasoning for his departure from the NOI, the relationship with his former colleagues grew dangerously antagonistic.

-Malcolm’s tremendous leadership and ability to project hope for the oppressed Black masses was undoubtedly under close watch by police and federal intelligence agencies.
-This scrutiny would have been in full swing after he met with Cuban revolutionary leader Fidel Castro on Sept.
-19, 1960, at the Hotel Theresa, in Harlem.
+Malcolm’s tremendous leadership and ability to project hope for the oppressed Black masses was undoubtedly under close watch by police and Federal intelligence agencies.
+This scrutiny would have been in full swing after he met with the leader of the 1959 Cuban revolution, Comandante Fidel Castro Ruz on September 19, 1960, at the Hotel Theresa, in Harlem.

 Malcolm X meeting with Cuban President Fidel Castro Ruz at Harlem’s Theresa Hotel in 1960.

 There is no telling how Malcolm’s politics and tactics would have developed if he had not been assassinated.
-But one thing is certain: Malcolm X was a revolutionary.
-In the entire stretch of his political development, he demonstrated a quality of fierce hatred toward the status quo of racism and oppression.
+But one thing is certain: Malcolm X was a revolutionary and he was definitely gravitating towards embracing Socialism.
+In the entire stretch of his political development, he demonstrated a quality of fierce hatred toward the status quo of racism, oppression and exploitation.
 It was this trait that made him a militant and exemplary leader.

 His impact was felt long after death.
 Most notable, the Black Panther Party’s political line was heavily influenced by Malcolm’s defiant and revolutionary Black nationalism, as well as by Marxism–Leninism.

-The struggle that ensued within the Nation of Islam between Malcolm X and his followers, on the one hand, and Elijah Muhammad and more bourgeois conservative elements, on the other, was essentially a struggle between forces who sought a revolutionary direction and those who desired to end oppression by mimicking the oppressors.
+The struggle that ensued within the Nation of Islam between Malcolm X and his followers, on the one hand, and Elijah Muhammad and more bourgeois conservative elements, on the other, was essentially a struggle between forces who sought a direction to end oppression.
 This phenomenon has always existed in the movements of socially oppressed sectors.

-In particular, Revolutionaries of all nationalities and others who strive to build a unified, struggle learned from his powerful example of defiance against the grim reality of racism and alienation.
-They learned the need to build a unity based on respect for the revolutionary potential of the African American masses.
+In particular, revolutionaries of all nationalities and others who strive to build a unified struggle learned from his powerful example of defiance against the grim reality of racism and alienation.
+They learned the need to build unity based on respect for the revolutionary potential of the African American masses.

 Among the historical demands of the African American liberation struggle viewed with the utmost contempt by the capitalist class is the demand for reparations.
 At least 12 million Africans were kidnapped and taken to the Americas in the trans-Atlantic slave trade.